 It should start an interactive mongo prompt. ctrl+c to exit.

 "Hey, I got a connection failed error!"
-Possibly you didn't run
+Make sure you ran

 brew install imagemagick